 Rhode Island's capital city, Providence boasts classic New England architecture, outstanding places of learning (Brown and the Rhode Island School of Design are here), and a thoughtfully revitalized downtown (a river runs through it).
 The city's many fine hotels and restaurants and its long-standing commitment to art and culture have also contributed to Providence's emergence in recent years as an appealing and easy-to-reach East Coast travel destination (its downtown station is on the Amtrak line).
 Below are some of the top Providence attractions and things to see and do for romantic couples.

-Located within the park, the zoo contains many non-indigenous species including Chilean flamingoes, Eastern kangaroos, and African penguins and elephants.
+Located within the park, the zoo contains many non-indigenous species including Chilean flamingoes, kangaroos from New Guinea, and elephants.
 It can be disconcerting for an animal lover to witness these animals confined in a New England setting, yet they are clearly well cared for.
 The zoo is open year round.

 The prestigious Rhode Island School of Design in Providence houses the state's leading museum of fine and decorative art and is a top attraction.
 The Museum consists of five buildings including the new Chace Center, which features student-curated exhibition space.
 The structure leads directly into the museum's new 20th Century galleries, a delightful mixture of furniture, painting, textiles and fashion created by many of the most famous artists of the time.
 Should you be pressed for gifts, RISD at Work on the ground level of the Chace Center sells art and objects created by the school’s talented students and their innovative teachers.